 For general information, email us at email@example.com

 Please do not email Friends of the Osprey for emergencies.
-We may not respond in time, please use the telephone/website contact details listed below.
+We do not have the resources to do rescues, please use the telephone/website contact details listed below.

 Information on Osprey Resue